Human Resources

 • incapacity due to a chronic condition.

-The common cold, flu, earaches, upset stomach, minor ulcers, headaches other than migraine, routine dental or orthodontia problems, periodontal disease, and cosmetic treatments (without complications) are examples of conditions that are not generally defined as serious health conditions.
+The common cold, flu, earaches, upset stomach, headaches other than migraine, routine dental or orthodontia problems, periodontal disease, and cosmetic treatments (without complications) are examples of conditions that are not generally defined as serious health conditions.

 Do I have to take this leave all at once?